apetrovYa/docker_ee_solution_briefs/docker_ee_logging_splunk/docker_monitoring.rst

 Docker Monitoring
 ==================

 The Splunk images whose tags are suffixed with **-monitor** come with built-in Docker Monitoring.
-I have used those docker images in this Solution Brief.
+These docker images are been used this Solution Brief.

 The Splunk Enterprise docker image installs the **Splunk Docker Monitoring App** which has dashboards to help you analyze collected logs and docker information such as stats, events, tops, and inspect from your running images.